preetas/demo/readme.md

 This article about handling static jsp resources into fat jar with Spring boot and embedded Jetty.

 Firstly, you should create Spring Boot project.
 [SPRING INITIALIZR](http://start.spring.io) is convenient service to create project.
-Select maven project with java and spring boot 2.0.2 and add spring boot starter web dependency.
+Select maven project with java and spring boot 2.0.6 and add spring boot starter web dependency.
 And click to generate project

 Further,  open new project in your favorite IDE.

-I use embedded Jetty as Java Servlet Container which ships with spring boot starter web.
+I use embedded Jetty as Java Servlet Container.
 Jetty require some dependencies to render jsp view.
 I use tomcat-embed-jasper library.
 It is more fast than Jetty's one.
 Add this dependencies to pom.xml:

    		<!-- JSP support -->
 		<dependency>